snowplow/snowplowanalytics.com/_posts/2018-11-13-snowplow-google-cloud-storage-loader-0.1.0-released/index.md

 - Using `gcloud` at the command line
 - Using the REST API

-Refer to [the documentation on executing templates][executing-templates] to know more.
+Refer to [the documentation on executing templates][executing-templates] to learn more.

 Here, we provide an example using `gcloud`: